martinSter/active-querying/README.md

 * Minimal outbreak size that is required for the experiments (`MINOUTBREAK`).
 * End of the epidemic (`TEND`).
-* Number of time steps to be considered.
-Together with `TEND` this determines how many times you run the inference/querying (`TSTEPS`).
+* Number of time steps to be considered (`TSTEPS`).
+Together with `TEND` this determines how many times you run the inference/querying.
 * Number of Monte-Carlo simulations (`NSIM`).
 * Number of experiments (`NEXP`).
 * Number of queries (`NQUERIES`).